oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ip_authoring_interfaces/mmhost/README.md

 Observe how the 32-bit LSUs are now coalesced, after unrolling the for-loop.

-   > **Note**: you will need to create separate build directories and build the reports for each part
+   > **Note**: You will need to create separate build directories and build the reports for each part

 ## Run the `mmhost` Sample